coriouslien/cuda-gemm-kernels/environment/setup.md

+# Dual-Booting Ubuntu 24.04 and Windows 11 with NVIDIA CUDA Setup#

 ## Step 1: Disable the blockers ##
 Open cmd as Administrator and run these commands one by one:
 **Disable hibernation** (frees up several GB):